The enduring legacy of Freud - Anna Freud

 Mr Byrne says: "They were note-taking.
-They were looking all the time at the effects this particular nightmare time of war was having on the children."'Changing with the times'
+They were looking all the time at the effects this particular nightmare time of war was having on the children."

 Dr Inge Pretorius, a child and adolescent psychotherapist now in charge of the centre's parent and toddler service says: "It was during those years that Anna Freud realised the importance of early relationships in future development and early intervention in preventing future difficulties in the child's development."

 This approach continues.
 Ignored by the children, psychology students observe toddlers and the struggles they have when separated from their mother or learning to sit at a table to eat.

 Jessica, who experienced post-natal depression, takes her 18-month-old daughter, Lily, to the centre every week.

 She says: "Everyone needs support after giving birth.
 You're tired, worried about little things and want to connect with other parents who know what you're going through.

 "There's a lot more interaction I think [than other nurseries] - focusing on their development.

 "It's not structured either - I find sometimes at groups when there's too much structure, and she doesn't want to fit in to the structure and it causes tantrums.
 Here she gets full rein of what she wants."

 Critics sometimes say that Freud's central idea - of observing children - lacked rigour.